Alex Burrows: Vancouver Canucks (2005–2017)

-Burrows finished the 2015–16 season with 9 goals and 13 assists in 79 games, splitting time on the third and fourth lines.
+Burrows finished the 2015–16 season with nine goals and 13 assists for 22 points in 79 games, splitting time on the second or third line.
 Towards the end of the season, it was speculated the Canucks would buy-out the final year of Burrows' contract in favour of playing a younger player.
 In March 2016, he was reportedly told by Canucks coaching staff "younger players were a roster priority".
 However, in the ensuing off-season, the Canucks instead bought-out the contract of teammate Chris Higgins and stated they would not be doing the same to Burrows.